Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch released postcode level ATO data for financial year 2023.
-Beaconsfield Upper's median income among taxpayers was $62,143, with an average of $84,233.
-These figures are among the highest in Australia.
-Greater Melbourne had a median income of $57,688 and an average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Beaconsfield Upper would be approximately $67,270 (median) and $91,182 (average) as of September 2025.
-According to the 2021 Census, household incomes in Beaconsfield Upper rank at the 94th percentile ($2,755 weekly).
-The earnings profile shows that 29.5% of locals (931 people) fall into the $1,500 - 2,999 income category.
-This aligns with the surrounding region where this cohort represents 32.8%.
-Economic strength is evident through 44.5% of households achieving high weekly earnings exceeding $3,000.
-After housing costs, residents retain 88.8% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 8th decile.
+As per AreaSearch's latest postcode level ATO data released on 1st July 2023 for financial year 2023, the suburb of Beaconsfield Upper's median income among taxpayers is $62,143, with an average of $84,233.
+This is among the highest in Australia, and compares to Greater Melbourne's median of $57,688 and average of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $67,270 (median) and $91,182 (average) as of September 2025.
+According to 2021 Census figures, household incomes rank exceptionally at the 94th percentile ($2,755 weekly).
+The earnings profile shows the predominant cohort spans 29.5% of locals (933 people) in the $1,500 - 2,999 category, aligning with the surrounding region where this cohort likewise represents 32.8%.
+Economic strength emerges through 44.5% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+After housing costs, residents retain 88.8% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income